Jane Hess Collins

 Joanne Clark recently retired from a 33 year career in international relations, designing study programs for mid-level professionals invited to this country by the U.S. Department of State.
 An important recent topic of the International Visitor Leadership Program (IVLP) has been the impact of the arts on marginalized communities, whether the incarcerated, disadvantaged youth, and victims of abuse and trauma.
 During her tenure at Meridian International Center, Ms. Clark was responsible for the design and implementation for a number of these projects.
 She is excited to join the Heard team as a research volunteer with the goal of uncovering information and statistical data relevant to the organization’s community outreach and engagement initiatives.

 Ms. Clark grew up in Connecticut, earned a B.A. in French from Manhattanville College in Westchester County, New York, and a Masters in International Transactions from George Mason University in Virginia.
-She is the owner of a small crafts business, latebloomerstm, specializing in original jewelry and photographic products.
+She is the owner of Late Bloomers Designs, specializing in original jewelry and photographic products.

 Danielle Perry is the Development Director of Heard.
 She is currently a Master of Social Work student at the University of Maryland, Baltimore School of Social Work with a specialization in Community Action and Social Policy in 2020, and is now an Emergency Management Specialist.
 Danielle is an Alumni of the Sondheim Nonprofit Leadership Program and has several years of experience working within the nonprofit sector.
 She loves being a part of Heard because she is passionate about serving marginalized populations and working to create a more equitable world.
 After all, we all have a unique journey that matters, and our stories are worth sharing.
 “Because everyone deserves to be Heard”, connected deeply with Danielle and she is honored to be a part of the Heard Team.
 In her free time, Danielle enjoys listening to music, writing, and painting!